Sindisil/lned/line_reader/dev_docs/repaint.md

             ii.
 Reflow buffer from cursor line
         g.
 Home
             i.
 Move cursor to first input character ii.
-Reflow buffer from cursor line
+Adjust viewport
         e.
 End
             i.
 Move cursor to end of buffer ii.
-Reflow buffer from cursor line
+Adjust viewport
         f.
 Return
             i.
 Move cursor to end of buffer ii.
+Adjust viewport
-Reflow buffer from cursor line
+            iii.
+Move cursor to beginning of nextg line
     2. Reflow
         The reflow routine needs to:
-        a.  reflow the buffer, filling lines as full as possible, and wrapping any overflow to following lines
+        a.  iterate the buffer lines, filling lines as full as possible, and wrapping any overflow to following lines
-        b.  maintain the cursor dispalay position with the display position of the buffer location the cursor tracks
+        b.  maintain final buffer line of < display_width
+    3. Adjusting viewport
-        b.  constrain the cursor to the viewport
+        a.  constrain the cursor to the viewport
             i.
 If it's below the viewport, pan the buffer down enough to bring it to the last line of the viewport by adjusting first_buffer_line and, if it wasn't already 0,